sedelmeyer/predicting-crime/pages/data.md

 2 	        violence-aggression         24,666
 ```

-Just note that in this particular grouping of classes, `violence-aggression` has been combined with `robbery` due to the physical nature of the crime and the increased risk/threat of violence that such a crime entails.
+Just note that in this particular secondary grouping of classes, `violence-aggression` has been combined with `robbery` due to the physical nature of the crime and the increased risk/threat of violence that such a crime entails.

 <a id='predictors'></a>